Stand with Ukraine flag

 Installing and running external UDP Integration

-Please refer to the Remote Integration guide and install UDP Integration service locally or on separate machine.
+Please refer to the Remote Integration guide and install the UDP Integration service locally or on a separate machine.

-Please use Integration key and Integration secret from the above section for your UDP Integration configuration.
+Please use the Integration key and Integration secret from the above section for the UDP Integration configuration.

-Now we’ll need to send again message to UDP integration to see downlink response.
-Please use the same command that was used before, but replace parameter q1 to q120.
-With these changes nc utility will wait 120 seconds for downlink message.
-Additionally, please remove w1 parameter.
+Now we need to send another message to the UDP integration to see the downlink response.
+Please use the same command as before, but replace the parameter q1 with q120.
+With these changes, the nc utility will wait 120 seconds for the downlink message.
+In addition, please remove the w1 parameter.

 After you’ll send uplink command, you have 120 seconds to add firmware shared attribute: